GEOS-ESM/GEOSldas/README.md

 ### Step 1: Load the Build Modules

 Load the `GEOSenv` module provided by the GMAO Software Infrastructure team.
-It contains the latest `git`, `CMake`, and `manage_externals` modules and must be loaded in any interactive window that is used to check out and build the model.
+It contains the latest `git`, `CMake`, and `mepo` modules and must be loaded in any interactive window that is used to check out and build the model.

 ```
 module use -a (path)